 Organization & Leadership

-We anticipate a multi-congregational Children and Family Ministry being organized and led in three main categories.
+Our multi-congregational Children and Family Ministry will be organized and led in three main categories.
 Some aspects will be CENTRALIZED (created by a central resources team and provided to each congregation.), some STANDARDIZED (having a common standard or philosophy), and some LOCALIZED (one congregation might do them and another congregation doesn’t do them or does them differently because of their local situation).

 - Summer programming*